zoetzikra/FACT-UvA-2024/README.md

 A complete list of the scripts to run all our experiments(in the cluster), inlcuding extensions can be found in the server folder.

+## Reproducing Reported Results
+In the ```scripts``` directory there is a Python Notebook, in order for one to check the results we report in our paper.
+The notebook uses the saved  progress of our scheduled runs for the proposed extensions, discussed in our paper report, with the final improvement/acceptance rates being saved in the ```results``` directory.

 ## Plots